 LinkedIn Pros & Cons for a Business

-LinkedIn for Business LinkedIn is a professional networking site with 300,000,000 users.
+LinkedIn is a professional networking site with 300,000,000 users.
 It is useful for businesses to build connections, land deals, post jobs and find candidates.

 First, you register and then fill out your profile in as much detail as possible.
 Your profile can also be used as a resume.
 Next, add connections.
 You can ask and answer questions in your area of expertise.